godot-dimensions/g4mf/specification/parts/node.md

 The scale may either be an array of one number, which defines a uniform scale, or an array of N numbers, which defines a non-uniform scale.
 The number of elements in the array MUST either be 1 or equal to the dimension of the model.
 For example, with `"dimension": 4`, the `"scale"` property MUST be either an array of 1 number, or an array of 4 numbers.
 If the number of elements is not equal to 1 or the dimension, the file is not a valid G4MF file.

 The scale MUST consist of only positive numbers as values.
 The values MUST NOT be zero, and MUST NOT be negative.
 This requirement is because standards for negative scale are tricky across dimensions.
 An even number of negative scales is equivalent to a positive scale with a rotation, so a 4D node would need either 1 or 3 of the scale numbers to be negative for a negative scale to result in a flip.
 The choice of which scale numbers to be negative when decomposing from a transformation matrix is arbitrary and may vary between implementations.
 In order to represent a flip, a `"basis"` with a negative determinant can be used instead, which is a more explicit representation of the transformation.

+### Mesh

+The `"mesh"` property is an integer index of a G4MF mesh.
+If not specified, the default value is `-1`, meaning the node is not a mesh.

+Meshes are the most common way to provide visible geometry for a node.
+A mesh may be used by multiple nodes, or a mesh may be not used by any nodes.
+This is a reference to a mesh in the G4MF file's document-level `"meshes"` array.
+When defined, it MUST be a valid index in the array.

+See [G4MF Mesh](mesh.md) for more information about meshes.

 ### Visible